og-96/todo-list-project/README.md

 node-fetch: A package used in the backend to handle HTTP requests.

-CORS (Cross-Origin Resource Sharing): A middleware package for Express.js used to allow requests from the frontend to the backend, even if they run on different hosts.

 Jest: A testing framework for Node.js used to test the API endpoints and ensure the backend logic works correctly.

 -------------------